toolblaster/hpgk/README.md

 Webhook Trigger: Upon successful payment, Razorpay sends a hidden POST request to our Google Cloud Webhook.

-Backend Verification: The Webhook verifies the digital signature to ensure it's genuinely from Razorpay.
+Backend Verification: The Webhook verifies the digital signature (x-razorpay-signature) using the secret key.

-Database Update: The Webhook uses Firebase Admin SDK to bypass client security rules and instantly writes the pass into the user's private Firestore vault.
+Database Update: The Webhook uses the Firebase Admin SDK to bypass client security rules and instantly writes the pass into the user's private Firestore vault.

-Frontend Implementation (upgrade.html snippet)
+Frontend Implementation snippet:

-When calling Razorpay, passing notes is mandatory:

 var options = {
     "key": "rzp_test_YOUR_KEY_HERE", // Replace with LIVE key in production